elafarge/simd-benchmarking/README.md

 ## Compiling instructions ##

-To compile the C program with GCC, use make (in order to avoid compiling each file manually).
+To compile the C program with GCC, use GNU make (in order to avoid compiling each file manually).
 The command to run is `make`, simply `make`

 This will create a binary named `simdbmk` using GCC as a C compiler.
 All the generated object files and the `simdbmk` binary will end up in a `./gcc_build`